 In most cases, scratching is a symptom of cat boredom.
 If they feel bored, they can try to vent their boredom on ordinary things like your carpet and furniture.
 They will try to scratch it to no end.

 In such cases, giving your cat plenty of toys can give it a more productive outlet for its boredom.
 It can swipe at the toys.
 And if you pick the right cat toy, you can also provide them with a miniature scratching platform.
 The whole point is to replace your cat’s sense of boredom with something more constructive.
+For more options, check out our detailed review of the best cat interactive toys.

 It may also be wise to bring your cat outside the house, but in your backyard.
 It can play all it wants.
 It can also scratch at the trunk of the tree.
 Make sure to supervise your cat whenever it is playing outdoors, however.